Northwest Historic District

+The district is bounded by Tamarind Avenue, 11th Street, Rosemary Avenue, and 3rd Street.
 It contains 316 historic buildings, including churches and houses that represent a variety of styles from the late 19th- and early 20th- century in the South like the Bungalow Craftsman style, the Bahamian Vernacular style, the Shotgun, and American Foursquare style.

 The West Palm Beach Community Development Agency has targeted the area, and is restructuring Tamarind Avenue and 7th Streets.
 They are also restoring the Sunset Lounge, called the "Cotton Club of the South", one of the few remaining venues on the Chitlin' Circuit.

+Geography

+According to the National Register of Historic Places (NRHP)'s definition, the Northwest Historic District is bounded by 2nd Street, 11th Street, Rosemary Avenue, and Tamarind Avenue in West Palm Beach, Florida.
+Overall, the size of this area is roughly 70 acres.
+The city of West Palm Beach defines the district differently, sometimes inverting the boundaries east of Tamarind Avenue and west of Rosemary Avenue, while the north end is located along Fifteenth Street.
+However, for the purpose of the downtown master plan, this section is known as the Northwest Neighborhood District, which includes all areas from Second Street to Palm Beach Lakes Boulevard and between the CSX Transportation and Florida East Coast railways.